Existential Therapy: History, Key Elements, Benefits, Effectiveness

 Freedom, Choice, and Responsibility

 Though not everything is under an individual’s control, existential therapy advocates for exercising one’s freedom to choose.
-Choices have consequences, and when someone is actively making choices, they assume responsibility for the outcomes.
+Choices have consequences, and when people actively make choices, they assume responsibility for the outcomes.
 Thus, responsibility is seen as a part of life.
-Existential therapists impress upon clients the importance of taking responsibility for choices, rather than blaming environmental factors such as upbringing or fate.2
+Existential therapists emphasize taking responsibility for choices rather than blaming environmental factors such as upbringing or fate.2

 The Centrality of Anxiety